Global Structure Knowledge-Guided Relation Extraction Method for Visually-Rich Document: Experiments

 We evaluate {\model} on the cross-lingual zero-shot transfer learning task.
 In this setting, the model is only fine-tuned on the FUNSD dataset (in English) and evaluated on each specific language dataset.
 We present the evaluation results in Table~\ref{tab:zero}.
 It can be observed that {\model} significantly outperforms its competitors and consistently improve diverse backbone encoders’ relation extraction performance on all datasets.
 This verifies that {\model} can capture the common global structure information invariance among different languages and transfer it to other languages for VRE.
+We observe that the performance improvement of {\model}(LayoutXLM) is not as significant as {\model}(LiLT).
+This may be attributed to that the architecture of LiLT decoupling the text and layout information makes it easier to learn language-independent structural information, which is consistent with the observation of previous works~\cite{lilt}.
+We further evaluate GOSE on the Multilingual learning task, the results are shown in Appendix~\ref{app:multi}.